-To some, mortgage direct mail marketing with post cards is old hat, so why bother to even know what’s important?
-Fact is that many have stopped doing mortgage direct mail in favor of email and other digital efforts.
+To some, mortgage direct mail marketing with postcards is old hat, so why bother to even know what’s important?
+The fact is that many have stopped doing mortgage direct mail in favor of email and other digital efforts.
 After all, digital is perceived as far less costly and much more modern.
 But the reality today is that physical mailboxes are emptier than they’ve ever been.
 That’s all thanks to e-bills, e-cards, and e-greetings.

 Well e-nough already.
 Especially recently, with so many of us working from home, the mailbox at the end of the drive may be the only time we see the great outdoors in a day.
 And again, in this new age, how often do you get to really reach out and touch someone the way a physical piece of old-fashioned mail can?

 There’s always been a cost to delivering mail, today is no different.
 But what you really want to look at is the cost per lead or prospect, not the cost per card.
 This can compare very favorably to other forms of mortgage marketing materials and lead generation strategies.
 When you decide to give it a go, here are 7 elements that every card should include to be sure you’re maximizing the effectiveness.